clbrmm/maps/README.md

 This project is licensed under the [MIT License](./LICENSE).

 This section provides detailed instructions on how to get started with the project, including prerequisites, installation, project execution, and usage.
 Additionally, it highlights the contributions section and the project's license.
-Make sure to tailor the commands and information as needed for your specific project.
+Make sure to tailor the commands and information as needed for your specific project..